charm-and-friends/.github/profile/README.md

 ### But what if I don't want to transfer ownership?

 That's totally fine!
-You can add your project to the [awesome-charm][awesome-charm] list.
+You can add your project to the [charm-in-the-wild][charm-in-the-wild] list.

 ## Feedback